MyAllianceAus/NSW-Small-Business-Energy-Alliance/index.markdown

-# Save Up to 40% on Your Electricity Bills with NSW Small Business Energy Alliance

-### Helping NSW Small Businesses and Embedded Network Tenants Reduce Energy Costs

 ![NSW Small Business Energy Alliance.
 Uniting for Fair Energy Prices & Success.
 Advocate Educate Collaborate.](/assets/indexV2.png)
+# Helping NSW Small Businesses and Embedded Network Tenants Reduce Energy Costs
+## Save Up to 40% on Your Electricity Bills with NSW Small Business Energy Alliance
+## VIC, SA, QLD Finally 2025 is your Year We're Expanding!
+Victoria, South Australia, and Queensland!
+It's your turn to experience market-leading rates, Support/Advocacy & Education.
+Reach out to us now to find out how we can save you.
+Uur customers are saving on average of 40-50% off their energy rates.
+Email us at [info@myalliance.com.au](mailto:info@myalliance.com.au), call 0400 520 997 or complete the form below for an obligation free discussion.

-## Are You Prepared for Rising Energy Costs?
+### Are You Prepared for Rising Energy Costs?

 Some experts predict energy rates to increase by up to 65% (including inflation) over the next decade, driven by the national energy transformation project.
 Don't let your business get caught off guard!
 Don't be fooled by those supposedly in the know claiming that prices are going to come down!